ZaTribune/springboot-ddd-example/README.md

 and eventual consistency for cross-aggregation root changes).

 ### Ubiquitous language
-People working within a context use a language of their own, and some things expressed differently from one context to another.
+People working within a context use a language of their own, and s+ome things expressed differently from one context to another.
 Example: On a bookstore app, the book is expressed differently on `Warehouse` context and `Shipping` context.
 - On `Shipping`, it will have address and some shipping details.
 - On `Warehouse`, it will have ISBN, author, category ...etc.